-The bacteria that live in and on us are an integral part of our immune system and influence much of our health and well being – they even talk directly to our brain and influence our mood and cravings.
-They protect us from infections, regulate and activate our immune system and even regulate our weight and metabolism.
+The bacteria that live in and on us are an integral part of our immune system and influence much of our health and well-being – they even talk directly to our brain and influence our mood and cravings.
+They protect us from infections, regulate and activate our immune system, and even regulate our weight and metabolism.

-However as a result of our modern diets, sedentary lifestyles and over exposure to stress, toxins and medications our gut health is deteriorating globally.
-This deterioration has been linked with the obesity crisis, rising levels of diabetes and metabolic syndrome – and a whole range of auto immune-related diseases from asthma and allergies, inflammatory bowel disease and IBS, to Rheumatoid Arthritis, Parkinsons and MS.
+However as a result of our modern diets, sedentary lifestyles, and overexposure to stress, toxins, and medications our gut health is deteriorating globally.
+This deterioration has been linked with the obesity crisis, rising levels of diabetes and metabolic syndrome – and a whole range of autoimmune-related diseases from asthma and allergies, inflammatory bowel disease, and IBS, to Rheumatoid Arthritis, Parkinsons’, and MS.

-1: Removing Harmful Foods & Toxins
+1. Removing Harmful Foods & Toxins

-Our first task is to remove a number of harmful chemicals and ingredients in our diets and lifestyles right away.
-There are also a number of indulgences that harm our gut when consumed in excess.
+Our first task is to remove several harmful chemicals and ingredients in our diets and lifestyles right away.
+There are also several indulgences that harm our gut when consumed in excess.
 Here are the main ones to look out for: Antibiotics Antibiotics are one of the most significant medical breakthroughs since their discovery and subsequent commercial production over 70 years ago.
-They have saved countless lives – without them a small untreated cut or graze could result in death.
+They have saved countless lives – without them, a small untreated cut or graze could result in death.

-Further a study at Oregon State University found that altered gut bacteria as a result of a high-sugar diet, appeared to impact “cognitive flexibility,” in ones ability to adjust to changing situations – and also showed an impairment of early learning for both long-term and short-term memory.
-Its also worth noting that sugar is addictive and refined sugar contains no nutrients –only calories which are quickly absorbed causing blood sugar levels to jump and then collapse – causing hunger and further cravings.
+Further a study at Oregon State University found that altered gut bacteria as a result of a high-sugar diet, appeared to impact “cognitive flexibility,” in one’s ability to adjust to changing situations – and also showed an impairment of early learning for both long-term and short-term memory.
+It’s also worth noting that sugar is addictive and refined sugar contains no nutrients –only calories which are quickly absorbed causing blood sugar levels to jump and then collapse – causing hunger and further cravings.

-Processed foods – (defined as foods prepared with chemical additives or processes to alter the flavour or shelf life) – are very harmful to your gut bacteria as a result of the additives & ingredients they contain.
+Processed foods – (defined as foods prepared with chemical additives or processes to alter the flavor or shelf life) – are very harmful to your gut bacteria as a result of the additives & ingredients they contain.
 How to identify which foods are processed?
 They could be described as anything your great-grandmother wouldn’t recognize as food – or if you read the label any ingredient you don’t recognize (typically with a scientific name)

 Preservatives & Emulsifiers

-Preservatives are added to most packaged foods inorder to slow or prevent the processes of oxidation and bacterial growth – or put another way they are designed to kill bacteria.
-There are many natural preservatives such as salt and natural acids, oils and vinegars which are easily digested and do no harm however most preservatives in our food are synthetic manmade – and studies have shown they could be doing serious harm to our gut Emulsifiers are very common in packaged foods which also extend the shelf life of foods and keep ingredients—often oils and fats—from separating.
+Preservatives are added to most packaged foods in order to slow or prevent the processes of oxidation and bacterial growth – or put another way they are designed to kill bacteria.
+There are many natural preservatives such as salt and natural acids, oils, and vinegars which are easily digested and not harm however most preservatives in our food are synthetic manmade – and studies have shown they could be doing serious harm to our gut Emulsifiers are very common in packaged foods which also extend the shelf life of foods and keep ingredients—often oils and fats—from separating.

 Artificial Food Colouring